mikejoh/gk/PCA/README.md

 Analyzing distributions, such as request durations or response sizes.

 Histograms and summaries are more complex metric types.
-Not only does a single histogram or summary create a multitude of timeseries it is also more difficult to use these metric types correctly.
+Not only does a single histogram or summary create a multitude of time series, it is also more difficult to use these metric types correctly.

 Both of these sample observations, typically request durations or response sizes.

-A straight-forward use of histograms is to count observaitions failling into particular buckets of observation values.
+A straightforward use of histograms is to count observations falling into particular buckets of observation values.

 Two rules of thumb: